-- 25.1 Greenfi partnered with third parties to pilot the community eco-credit model in order to test whether the community eco-credit methodology created an effective and useable approach for improved natural resource management. - 25.2 The table below summarises key pilot information.
+- 25.1 Greenfi partnered with third parties to pilot the community eco-credit model in order to test whether the community eco-credit methodology created an effective and useable approach for improved natural resource management. - 25.2 The table below summarises key pilot information from three initial pilots.
 The source of the information is partner and group self-reporting combined with photos of participation in environmental activities.
+A fourth pilot, currently being implemented by Sea Sense will be updated to this table as the pilot matures.